“Welcome to our ool,” said a sign in the 70’s. “Notice there’s no ‘P’ in it? Let’s keep it that way.”

 “Everyone here showered right?” the heart attack sufferer with a small container of nitroglycerin around his neck asked.
 “Before entering?”

-It was the first time that the group had, in anyway, acknowledged my existence.
-Two of them immediately trained their focus on me, but the more polite contingent of our community made it a point, albeit a symbolic one, of seeking answers of all, before coming to me.
+It was the first time that the group acknowledged my existence in any way.
+Two of them immediately glanced over at me, but the more polite of the Jacuzzi contingent made it a point, albeit a symbolic one, to seek answers from those they knew before looking to me.

-I’m still not sure if the order of responses was designed to have me last, or if that was coincidental, but the least observant participant of human nature could’ve picked up on the fact that I was the central point of focus in this questioning.
-It wasn’t overt, and it may have been the fact that they made such a concerted effort to avoid being overt that made it all the more overt.
-It was a vibe, through communal messaging, and a series of almost imperceptible ticks that revealed to me that I was the focus of this interrogation.
-Their eyes flicked towards me before, and after, each person answered the question.
-Their body language was directed towards me, particularly in the shoulders.
-They accepted each person’s answer with little doubt, and no further interrogation.
+They made such a concerted effort to avoid being overt about their concerns, that it made their concern with me all the more obvious.
+Not only was the vibe, through communal messaging there, but they appeared to know the answer from those prior to me before asking.
+That coupled with almost imperceptible ticks toward me, revealed in my opinion, that I was the focus of this interrogation.
+Their eyes flicked towards me before, and after, people answered the question.
+They directed their body language toward me, particularly in the shoulders.
+They accepted each person’s answer pro forma, and they followed that answer with no further questions.
 They did not pause in the manner one would when verifying, and the overall attention of my fellow community members was not piqued, until the line of questioning reached me.

-They probably should’ve asked me this question before I entered, I thought, as their attention remained on me.
+They probably should’ve asked me this question before I entered, I thought, as their attention landed on me.
 I thought about how some of them were probably considering this point right now, as I patiently bathed in their curiosity-bordering-on-condemnation.
-I thought about how most members of most other communities might consider this a rude invasion of one’s privacy, but the people in this community had long since passed social niceties in favor of the preventative measures that those so obsessed with their health will engage in, until it borders on an unhealthy obsession.
+I thought about how most members of most other communities might consider this a rude invasion of one’s privacy, but the people in this community had long since passed social niceties in favor of the preventative measures that they thought might add a few years to their life now that they were on the back nine.

-The actual words, ‘did you shower before entering?’ were not asked of me, as if doing so might be deemed too confrontational, but they knew that I knew the line of questioning, and they expected that answer.
-The man that led the line of questioning, the heart attack sufferer with a small container of nitroglycerin around his neck, was the largest, and most formidable of the group, and there was some palpable relief emanating from the rest of the members that suggested that they were glad he had been the one to approach the issue.
-Even though he was obviously an elderly man, he still had massive shoulders, a broad hairy chest, and a presence that provided him more force than those of the more narrow variety of dimly lit men that had presumably sought any form of ostracism they could to keep their gathering exclusive.
+They did not use the words, ‘did you shower before entering?’ when it was my turn to answer, as if they deemed that question too confrontational, but they established that line of questions before they arrived at me, and they expected that answer.
+The man that led the line of questioning, the heart attack sufferer with a small container of nitroglycerin around his neck, was the largest, and most formidable of the group, and there was some palpable relief emanating from the rest of the members that suggested that they were glad he was the one to approach the issue.
+Even though he was obviously an elderly man, he still had massive shoulders, and say what you want about a man that has that much hair on his torso, but it does bespeak manliness and machismo.
+It also gives such a man enough presence that he can ask such an imprudent question without worrying about the fallout in the manner other dimly lit men might, as they seek any form of ostracism they can find to keep their gathering exclusive.

 “Yes,” I replied honestly.
 “I showered.”

-As soon as my answer was out, the Jacuzzi contingent settled back into their conversations of death and taxes, and death and their competitive banter regarding their ailments, and the amount of surgeries they had, and how many of their family members were in waiting rooms crying, and I just couldn’t listen to it anymore.
-I was ostracized from a group that I had conformed to, to be among.
+The idea that they didn’t believe me, or that they wanted me to plead my case a little more was there, but I would not give that.
+I simply sank back into my quiet corner of the conversation, until they settled back into their conversations of death and taxes, and death and the competitive banter they had regarding their ailments, and the amount of surgeries they had, how many of their family members were in waiting rooms crying, and I just couldn’t listen to it anymore.
+I answered their question in a manner that made them more comfortable with me, and they still ostracized me.

-I had been ostracized by age, and the fact that I hadn’t had any heart attacks, strokes, or liver spots, but I didn’t mind being ostracized from that conversation, until I was.
+They ostracized me by age, and the fact that I hadn’t had any heart attacks, strokes, or liver spots, but I didn’t mind them ostracizing from that conversation, until I was.
 Until I realized that I was on the outside looking in, with my nose smudged against the glass of their conversation, I didn’t feel ostracized.
 I didn’t think they wanted me on the outside looking in, until they sent that communal message that that’s where I belonged.
+That’s when I mounted what could’ve been an ill-advised rebellion to their group thought.

-The heart attack sufferer with a small container of nitroglycerin around his neck sat right next to me in the Jacuzzi, and when its muscle relaxing jets rippled the water, we occasionally did touch, as I feared we would.
-With this proximity, however, I was now able to lean into the man’s ear and whisper:
+The heart attack sufferer with a small container of nitroglycerin around his neck sat right next to me in the Jacuzzi, and when its muscle relaxing jets rippled the water, we occasionally did brush against one another, as I feared we would.
+In this proximity, however, I was able to lean into the man’s ear and whisper:

 “I may have showered, but I did just pee.”
-I then whispered, in conspiratorial tones, “Don’t tell anyone.”
-As he studied me, to presumably gauge whether or not I having some fun with him, I added: “I just put a ‘P’ in this whirlool, so that it’s now a whirlpool.”
+I whispered that in conspiratorial tones.
+“Don’t tell anyone.”
+As he studied me, to gauge whether or not I having some fun with him, I added, “I just put a ‘P’ in this whirlool.
+It’s now a whirlpool.”

-“Are you putting me on?” he asked with his slightly disjointed nose becoming more disjointed.
-He said this loud, loud enough for all to hear and break the unspoken rule of a whispered conversation.
+“Are you putting me on?” he asked with his slightly disjointed nose disjointing even more.
+He asked this loud enough for all to hear and break the unspoken rule of a whispered conversation.

 “I am not,” I said, resolute in the fact that this lie would remain.

-“Are you kidding me?” he asked making a motion to exit.
-The emphasis of his question lay between the words ‘you’ and ‘kidding’ on an expletive he dropped that is normally reserved for much younger people describing the act of procreation.
-This emphasis was intended to make the question more intimidating than the original question regarding whether I showered or not.
-And it may have been as intimidating as the man intended, if he was about forty years younger.
-The expletive did drop a serious cloud on the Jacuzzi, and all of its members were now tuned in to see how this verbal adventure would end.
+“Are you kidding me?”
+He spat this question as if I was less than human, and he made a symbolic motion to exit the Jacuzzi.
+The emphasis of his question lay between the words ‘you’ and ‘kidding’ on an expletive he dropped in between.
+The expletive he dropped was a common point of emphasis, among those sixty to seventy years his junior to describe the act of procreation.
+He intended this emphasis to act as an intimidating point of severity to suggest that he deemed this point more important than the original question of whether I showered, and it may have been as intimidating as intended, if he was about forty years younger.
+The expletive did drop a serious cloud of silence on the Jacuzzi, and it captivated the attention of the whirlool contingent.

 “What did he say Frank?” one of the two cancer survivors, now undergoing chemotherapy asked.